Publishing communications products

 An ISBN generally appears on the verso of the title page, following the Crown Copyright statement and the Government of Canada Catalogue Number.
 For example:

 © Her Majesty the Queen in Right of Canada, as represented by the Minister of (legal departmental name), (year of publication)

 However if this is not possible or appropriate, the most important factor is that the ISBN appears accurately and legibly in the publication.
 For example an ISBN can appear on the face of a CD-ROM or on the back of a kit or folder.

-Applying International Standard Serial Numbers (ISSN)
+International Standard Serial Numbers (ISSN)

-An International Standard Serial Number (ISSN) is an 8-digit number that is used to identify serial publications, such as periodicals, newspapers, annuals, journals and monographic series, published by the Government of Canada.
+An International Standard Serial Number (ISSN) is an 8-digit number used to identify serial publications, such as periodicals, newspapers, annuals, journals and monographic series, published by the Government of Canada.
 The ISSN provides an efficient and economical method of communication between publishers and suppliers.
 ISSNs are used in libraries to identify titles, order and check in serials, and claim missing issues.

 The ISSN should appear in a prominent position on all issues of a serial publication.
 For serials distributed on the Web, the ISSN should appear on the first screen of the item.
 For printed serials, the preferred location for the ISSN is the top right-hand corner of the front cover.
 The number should always be preceded by the letters ISSN.

-Departments can obtain an ISSN from Library and Archives Canada.
+- Departments can obtain an ISSN from Library and Archives Canada.

-The Publishing and Depository Services Directorate at Public Works at Government Services Canada no longer produces, prints, distributes or warehouses tangible publications such as printed books, DVDs or CDs, and videos.
-In addition, the Depository Services Program no longer accepts tangible publications from departments and agencies for distribution to depository libraries.
+PSPC no longer produces, prints, distributes or warehouses tangible publications such as printed books, DVDs or CDs, and videos and no longer accepts tangible publications from departments and agencies for distribution to depository libraries.